SkiNoMinus/rsschool-cv/cv.md

 # Bio

 I was born in Moscow, Russia.
 Now I'm 18 years old.
-Pursuing a BS in Computer Scinec at a public university.
+Pursuing a BS in Computer Scinece at a public university.
 Also interested in art.

 # Career Interests